-Jeff recently found a replacement for the 1971 Chevelle he sold to his cousin over 25 years ago.
+Jeff recently found this 1972 Chevelle as a replacement for the 1971 Chevelle he sold to his cousin over 25 years ago.
 He made the deal with his cousin under the condition that when he wanted to sell it, Jeff would have the first crack at buying it back.

 All in all, there’s little left for Jeff to do to his 1972 Chevelle, except finishing touches, emblems, exhaust tips, and then out to tear up the roads!